ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

 guidelines](https://sharedtasksinthedh.github.io/2017/10/01/howto-annotation/)
 in the prompt.** Because these guidelines were written to define the parameters of a task, I hope that they can be viable affordances to augment the labeling process.

 > Because annotation guidelines were written to define the parameters of a task,
 > I hope that they can be viable affordances to augment the labeling process.

 In this blog post, I want to focus on <u>argumentative sentence detection</u>: we want to know if a given text is an argument.
 I'll be using the "minimum wage" dataset from the [UKP Sentential Argument Mining Corpus](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2345) ([Stab, et al., 2018](#stab2018ukp)).
 In addition, I'll use three other annotation guidelines from different NLP papers. **Each guideline defines an argument differently.** The choices were based on the work of [Jakobsen et al.
 (2022)](#jakobsen2022sensitivity).
+To save API costs, I'll only be using the samples from the test set.

 Because each guideline asks for different labels, I normalized them into `1: